MicrosoftDocs/power-pages-docs/power-pages-docs/templates/after-school.md

 # After School template

 The After School Program template is designed to show you the capabilities of a registration portal application.
-We have chosen the example of registering for after school classes; however, this template may be useful for any industry or organization wishing to create a registration portal.
+We have chosen the example of registering for after school classes.
+This template may be useful for any industry or organization wishing to create a registration portal.

 :::image type="content" source="media/school.png" alt-text="The After School template landing page.":::